Deploy demo app

 .
 Alternatively, you can add an A record pointing to your server's IP.

-These instructions set up your own domain in addition to uncloud's managed DNS service.
+These instructions set up your own domain in addition to the Uncloud managed DNS name

 If you want to avoid the managed service altogether, add --no-dns